10.3 Effects of Earth’s Rotation: Apparent Forces

-Newton’s Laws apply in an inertial reference frame, that is, one that is not accelerating.
-A point on the rotating Earth is not following a straight line through space, but instead is constantly accelerating by rotating away from a straight line.
+Newton’s Second Law applies in an inertial reference frame, which means that the reference frame is not accelerating.
+A point on the rotating Earth is not following a straight line through space, but instead follows a roughly circular path and hence is constantly accelerating towards the axis of rotation.
 Therefore, Earth does not provide an inertial reference frame.
-From the point of view of an astronaut in distant space, the air motions she would observe obey Newton’s Law perfectly, but from the point of view of an Earth-bound observer, Newton’s Laws fail to capture the observed motion.
+For an astronaut in distant space observing the weather on Earth, the air motions obey Newton’s Second Law perfectly, but for an Earth-bound observer, Newton’s Second Law fails to capture the observed motion.
 To account for this crazy behavior, the Earth-bound observer needs to add some apparent forces to the real forces for the math to explain the observed motion from the point of view of someone standing on the rotating Earth.

 Earth’s rotation is to the east.
 The symbol ⨂ indicates that the vector is going into the page with a magnitude RΩ

 Credit: W. Brune

 Suppose we have an air parcel moving through space with a velocity , which we will call the absolute velocity.
 We want to relate this absolute velocity to , the velocity observed with respect to the Earth reference frame.
 Let be the velocity of the Earth.
 Here we only consider the velocity of the Earth due to rotation about its axis (the motion around the Sun is much less important), so is always eastward, greatest at the equator and zero at the poles.
 The absolute velocity of an air parcel is simply the velocity of the air parcel with respect to the Earth plus the velocity of the Earth itself: